Welcome | Sign In

 Emotional Decision

 Improving results show that consumers are acting on their emotions when it comes to mobile phones.
-Vodafone Group (NYSE: VOD), the world's biggest mobile-phone company, said customer Increase Customer Sales with Email Marketing -- Free Trial from VerticalResponse additions accelerated during the last quarter of 2005.
+Vodafone Group, the world’s biggest mobile-phone company, said customer additions accelerated during the last quarter of 2005.

 Vodafone said it added 8.33 million clients, reaching a total of 179.3 million at the end of 2005, an increase of 4.9 percent from the previous three months, surpassing the 3.5 percent growth rate a year earlier, the company said.

-The company's main Western European markets are maturing, and Vodafone's sales Download Free eBook - The Edge of Success: 9 Building Blocks to Double Your Sales growth will likely slow in the future.
+The company’s main Western European markets are maturing, and Vodafone’s sales growth will likely slow in the future.
 CEO Arun Sarin said the firm is interested in acquiring companies in Africa, Eastern Europe and Asia.
-Converged technology -- combining voice, video and data -- will also be a future sales niche.
+Converged technology — combining voice, video and data — will also be a future sales niche.

 "Our major markets have seen increasing competitor activity, whilst our emerging market businesses have reported strong growth," Sarin said.
 "We expect to deliver full-year results in line with our existing guidance and our preliminary outlook for next year remains unchanged."